We maintain and develop relations between the UK and the Netherlands.

 Notarial and documentary services

-The Consulate General in Amsterdam provides a limited number of notarial and documentary services.
+The consulate general provides a limited number of notarial and documentary services.
 Read the notarial guide for more information.